- When is the festival and where is it located?

 A. Call dispatch.

-A. All potential volunteers must fill out the online application on this site, under Contact Us.
+A. All potential volunteers must fill out the online application.
 If necessary, volunteer applications may be faxed or mailed to prospective volunteers and then returned to KCBX.

 A. Generally speaking, no, but returning volunteers have precedence over new volunteers.
 Each Live Oak Coordinator, however, manages their volunteer selection differently and independently.